-Bavarian Ham hocks is a traditional and authentic German Bavarian specialty and always part of the Oktoberfest menu.
-The German name for it is “Schweinshaxe” – Haxe is another name for “leg”, and Schwein means “pig”.
+Bavarian Ham hocks is a traditional and authentic German Bavarian specialty and is not just served at the Oktoberfest.
+In Germany we call this dish “Schweinshaxe” – Haxe is another name for “leg”, and Schwein means “pig”.
 Ham hocks are also called Eisbein, Hachse, Haxe, or Stelze.
 And in Bavarian it is a “Hax’n”.

 The German pork knuckle is served in the typical Inns of Bavaria and especially on the popular German Oktoberfest, and you can order it in Munich on the “Wiesn”.
 If you want to cook it you need to get the right meat.
 Normally you find it at German stores that carry meat and sausages.
-Happy Cooking and enjoy your German Ham hock Oktoberfest recipe!
+Happy Cooking and enjoy your German Ham hocks.
+PS: Bavariasausage in Wisconsin has them!

 2 medium sized onions